magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 ### Platform enhancements

-Magento 2.4.3 is not yet compatible with PHP 8.x, but the following platform upgrades bring us closer to future Magento compatibility with PHP 8.
+Magento 2.4.3 is not yet compatible with PHP 8.x, but the following platform upgrades bring us closer to future Magento compatibility with PHP 8.x.

 *  [**Elasticsearch 7.10.x is now supported**]({{ page.baseurl }}/install-gde/system-requirements.html).
 (Magento 2.4.x remains compatible with Elasticsearch 7.4 and later.) <!--- MC-41128-->

+*  Core composer dependencies and third-party libraries have been upgraded to the latest versions that are compatible with PHP 8.x. <!--- MC-39514-->

 *  The KnockoutJS library has been upgraded to v3.5.1 (the latest version). <!--- MC-40694-->